Positive Stories for Negative Times is an international participatory project by Wonder Fools in association with the Traverse Theatre.

 Welcome to Season 2, which is all about coming together, embarking on new processes and changing the way we think about theatre for young people.
 Wonder Fools have commissioned some of the UK’s most exciting voices to create new work for those between the ages of 6 and 25.
 Artists include Bryony Kimmings, Douglas Maxwell, Hannah Lavery, Debris Stevenson, The PappyShow, Wonder Fools and Traverse Young Writer Ellen Bannerman.
 The plays are written specifically for the times we are living in and will be free to participating groups from September 2021 — July 2022.

-Wonder Fools are inviting any group working with young people aged between 8 and 25 to get involved.
-All participating groups will be sent their chosen script to perform rights free, a handbook of exercises to help their group explore, perform and record the play, and given a pin on the map where they will be able to upload and share their final performance with other youth groups around the UK and beyond.
+Wonder Fools are inviting any group working with young people aged between 6 and 25 to get involved.
+All participating groups will be sent their chosen script to perform rights free, a handbook of exercises to help their group explore, perform and document the play, and given a pin on the map where they will be able to upload and share their final performance with other youth groups around the UK and beyond.

 Groups can include youth theatres, schools, colleges or anyone working with young people in need of some creativity and connection.
 No theatre experience is necessary as the handbook provides a step-by-step guide through the process.
-The entire process is designed to work either live in the space, through blended learning or completely online.
+The entire project is designed to work either live in the space, through blended learning or completely online.

 This year, there’s no set outcome, it’s all about going on a process together.
 Start with a Positive Stories play as a stimulus and then create anything you want.
 Here are a few examples of what you could produce:

 Positive Stories For Negative Times: Season 2 includes 7 exciting new with varying and flexible cast sizes.
 The writers have been working with the new Positive Stories Youth Board to ensure that the plays are not only made for young people, but with them too.